 At the end of 37 CE, witnessing the wedding of Pegas and Orestilla, he took a liking to the bride and took her during the ceremony as his wife.
 Then he left her.
 Caligula was widely accused of promiscuity, incl.
 Suetonius reports that he had sexual relations with all his sisters (including public feasts).

-His psychic deviations are confirmed by the reports from the course of all-day feasts, during which the blood of sacrificial flamingos was shed, and the protagonist of the melodrama which was then released, Laureolus spit on the stage with blood.
+According to ancient sources, his psychic deviations are confirmed by the reports from the course of all-day feasts, during which the blood of sacrificial flamingos was shed, and the protagonist of the melodrama which was then released, Laureolus spit on the stage with blood.
 Caligula was one of the greatest erotomaniacs of his time.
 He abused his power to satisfy his sexual needs, and at the same time, he vented his love for ridiculing others, regardless of their position, merit or knowledge.

 In the end, he also wanted to be worshipped as a deity, and therefore he intended to put his statue in the temple in Jerusalem.
 It was only the threat of the Jews that prevented him from doing so, claiming that if he did, he would provoke an uprising.

-In 38 CE. the games were held, during which the emperor’s sister, Drusilla died.
+In 38 CE the games were held, during which the emperor’s sister, Drusilla died.
 Public mourning was then announced.
 A few months after the funeral, he married Lollia Paulina, the wife of Memmius Regulus.
 In 38 CE Macro committed suicide.
 In 39 CE the state’s finances deteriorated considerably because Caligula recklessly threw away the money left by Tiberius.
 To improve this state of affairs, the emperor began confiscating properties.
 When in the middle of September Gaius prepared a great expedition against the Germans, a conspiracy aimed at slaying the emperor was discovered.
 His senatorial leaders (the army commander Getelik and Marcus Aemilius Lepidus, the ex-husband of Drusilla) died, and the emperor’s sisters, Agrippina the Younger and Julia the Younger, involved in the conspiracy were exiled to the islands.

 Caligula broke up with his wife Lilia and got married to Caesonia.
 30 days after the wedding, she gave birth to his daughter, whom the emperor acknowledged as his own.
 Thanks to the wave of political processes and property confiscations, the ruler had the resources for all his desires and entertainment.
 In the middle of September 39 CE, the emperor went to Germania, which he decided to annex to the Empire.
 Crossing Rhine itself was considered a dazzling victory and he began his way back to Rome.
 Further military operations on behalf of the emperor were conducted by Galba.
 In 40 CE he took over Mauritania, whose ruler had to commit suicide.
-In the spring 40 CE, Caligula led the legions to the north coast of Gaul, pretending to prepare an expedition against the Britons, and because a British prince came to the camp, the mystification was considered a great victory.
+In the spring of 40 CE, Caligula led the legions to the north coast of Gaul, pretending to prepare an expedition against the Britons, and because a British prince came to the camp, the mystification was considered a great victory.
 Immediately after that, Caligula, full of praise, returned to Rome and entered the city in glory.
 The rest of his reign consisted of feasts and games for the people.